 The way you say it makes a HUGE difference.
 For instance: if your friend invites you to a party and you tell him/her: "Listen, I'd love nothing more to come to your party, but I really have to take care of myself and stay home.
 My mind says yes, but my body says no. I promise I'll make it up to you.
 Let's have a coffee date soon!
 I promise I'll text you.
 Have fun!"
 How can someone be mad about that?
 And if they are, let them go.

 This is something I demand from my clients.
 Don't be afraid to open up the fact you need to eat x amount of times per day.
 If you don't feel comfortable telling people you have an eating disorder, just tell them you're hungry or hypoglycemic.
 Something I noticed: most people don't even notice or care.

 I always bring a protein bar or nuts with me wherever I go, because I AM hypoglycaemic and if I don't eat when I'm starving, I basically faint.

-Most people respond well and it's really cathartic to say: "you know what, I've been better.
+And tell them how you ACTUALLY feel when they ask you: "How are you doing?"
+Usually I tell them in advance in any case I need to leave earlier, but 7/10 times I just take it minute by minute.
+Most people respond well and it's really cathartic to say: "You know what, I've been better.
 But I'm managing.
-I'm just very tired and in pain, but I'm so glad I'm here and I wouldn't want to miss it for the world.
+I'm just very tired but I'm so glad I'm here and I wouldn't want to miss it for the world.
 Just don't be surprised if I leave within an hour haha.
 But how are you?"

 If you're feeling anxious around the food they serve, just be honest.
 Recovery always goes first and make sure you can text someone during moment like these to make the best decision.
 Someone like a coach (ME!), a friend (ME!) or your parents or siblings (NOT ME!).

+Just try it.
 Don't let your limitations get in the way of your full potential.